 - First, keep in mind that when you are all finished, you want the “root collar” of the tree or shrub (where the top of the roots meet the bottom of the trunk) to be at ground level (you do not want to bury any part of the trunk).

-- The amount of free space remaining in The Living Urn® after adding RootProtect® (the ash neutralizing agent) will vary.
+- The amount of free space remaining in The Living Urn® after adding RootProtect® (the soil additive) will vary.
 This is because the amount of cremated remains can vary per person and also because some people will choose to use all of the cremated remains while others will use only a portion.
 Therefore, you may need to make adjustments to the depth of your hole in the ground to account for this – we will show you how in the next steps.

-- Place The Living Urn® in the hole (RootProtect® ash neutralizing agent should be on top of the cremated remains).
+- Place The Living Urn® in the hole (RootProtect® soil additive should be on top of the cremated remains).
 Next, gently lower the root system of your tree or shrub into the remaining empty space of The Living Urn®.

 - Finalize depth – if the “Root Collar” (where the top of the roots meet the bottom of the trunk) is below ground level, then add back soil to the hole, raising the “floor” created in Step 3 until the top of the “Root Collar” is at ground level (make sure no part of the trunk is buried).
 Once again, as in Step 3., compact the floor so it is nice and firm, but not overly compacted.